William H. Orrick Jr.: Federal judicial service

 On May 31, 1974, Orrick was nominated by President Richard Nixon to a seat on the United States District Court for the Northern District of California vacated by Judge William Thomas Sweigert.
 Orrick was confirmed by the United States Senate on June 21, 1974, and received his commission on July 8, 1974.
 He was the judge in the Patty Hearst sentencing in 1976.
 He assumed senior status on October 31, 1985, serving in that status until his death.

-Personal
+Personal life

 Orrick's first wife was Marion Naffziger, daughter of Howard Christian Naffziger.
-She and Orrick had three children, Mary Louise, Marion, and William Horsley Orrick III.
+She and Orrick had three children, Mary Louise, Marion, and William Orrick III.
 Naffziger died in 1995, and Orrick later married Suzanne Rogers.
 Orrick died on August 14, 2003, in San Francisco.